MartinThoma/MartinThoma.github.io/_posts/2016-03-07-cost-of-fighting-terrorism.md

 [Parkistan](https://en.wikipedia.org/wiki/Drone_strikes_in_Pakistan) and
 [Yemen](https://en.wikipedia.org/wiki/Drone_strikes_in_Yemen).

-Those activies come with a cost.
+Those activities come with a cost.
 One the one hand, every single of Britain’s air-to-surface Brimstone missiles cost £100&thinsp;000.
 Britain has fired at least 9&nbsp;missiles in Syria so far, but not killed a single terrorist ([source](https://www.rt.com/news/332970-brimstone-missiles-syria-jihadists/)).